““Five Stars! – This album is 50 minutes of great jazz you will want to own. Benny Golson at his best!” – Lee Prosser, Jazzreview.com

 For more than 60 years, Golson has enjoyed an illustrious, musical career in which he has not only made scores of recordings but has also composed and arranged music for:

-Count Basie, John Coltrane, Miles Davis, Sammy Davis Jr., Mama Cass Elliott, Ella Fitzgerald, Dizzy Gillespie, Benny Goodman, Lionel Hampton, Shirley Horn, David Jones and the Monkees, Quincy Jones, Peggy Lee, Carmen McRae, Anita O’Day, Itzhak Perlman, Oscar Peterson, Lou Rawls, Mickey Rooney, Diana Ross, The Animals (Eric Burden), Mel Torme, George Shearing, Dusty Springfield
+Count Basie, John Coltrane, Miles Davis, Sammy Davis Jr., Mama Cass Elliott, Ella Fitzgerald, Dizzy Gillespie, Benny Goodman, Lionel Hampton, Shirley Horn, David Jones and the Monkees, Quincy Jones, Peggy Lee, Carmen McRae, Anita O’Day, Itzhak Perlman, Oscar Peterson, Lou Rawls, Mickey Rooney, Diana Ross, The Animals (Eric Burden), Mel Torme, George Shearing, and Dusty Springfield.

 His prolific writing includes scores for hit TV series and films:

 M*A*S*H, Mannix, Mission Impossible, Mod Squad, Room 222, Run for Your Life, The Partridge Family, The Academy Awards, The Karen Valentine Show, Television specials for ABC, CBS and NBC.
 Television specials for BBC in London and Copenhagen, Denmark.
-Theme for Bill Cosby’s last TV show, A french film ‘Des Femmes Disparaissent” (Paris)
+Theme for Bill Cosby’s last TV show, and A french film ‘Des Femmes Disparaissent” (Paris)

 He has written music for national radio and television spots for some of the major advertising agencies in the country.
 Some of these commercials were for: